awslabs/data-on-eks/website/docs/gen-ai/inference/Neuron/vllm-ray-inf2.md

 :::

-# Deploying LLMs with RayServe and vLLM on AWS Neuron
+# Serving LLMs with RayServe and vLLM on AWS Neuron

 Welcome to the comprehensive guide on deploying LLMs on Amazon Elastic Kubernetes Service (EKS) using [Ray Serve](https://docs.ray.io/en/latest/serve/index.html) and AWS Neuron.